 This beautiful breed comes from the village of Welsum in the Netherlands.
-It was first imported to this country in the 1920s.
+The first imported it to this country in the 1920s.

-This bird is slightly slower to mature, but is very cold tolerant and hardy.
-They are active and enjoy free ranging.
-They are intelligent birds, can be a bit noisy, but generally are a great fit with other birds.
+This bird is slightly slower to mature but is very cold tolerant and hardy.
+They are active and enjoy free-ranging.
+They are intelligent birds and can be noisy, but generally are a great fit with other birds.

 If you are thinking about combining different breeds in your flock, make sure to read: How to Introduce New Chickens to Your Existing Flock.

 This breed was first exhibited in the late 1870-80s.
-Initially created to be a great dual purpose bird, a hen will lay 150-200 eggs/year and the meat is said to be very good quality.
+Initially created to be a great dual-purpose bird, a hen will lay 150-200 eggs/year, and the meat is said to be of excellent quality.

 The male weighs in at around 8lb and a hen at 6lb.
-It has a docile and calm personality, hens may occasionally go broody.
-They are very cold hardy and robust, laying throughout the winter.
+It has a docile and calm personality.
+Hens may occasionally go broody.

 They rarely suffer from frostbite having a rose comb.
 Some keepers feel the birds are ‘aloof’ with humans.